JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

   This change affects how a DSL code appears in the _View as Code_ mode in TeamCity and removes irrelevant suggestions when writing `import` statements manually in an IDE.
 It concerns only newly created projects — the syntax of existing projects is supported for compatibility.
   {product="tc"}

-[//]: # (Changes from 2022.04)

-## Limiting running builds per branch

-Starting TeamCity 2022.04, you can [limit the number of simultaneously running builds per branch](configuring-general-settings.md#Limit+Number+of+Simultaneously+Running+Builds).

-## User Interface improvements

-Version 2022.04 brings the following TeamCity UI improvements:

-* **Improvements to the [Changes page](viewing-user-changes-in-builds.md)** in the experimental UI: new filters provide flexible search options allowing to sort changes by comment (commit message), by path to the changed file, and by revision number.

 ## Other updates
 {product="tcc"}